May Harrison

-May Harrison (23 August 1890- 8 June 1959) was an English violinist and the oldest of four sisters who were classical musicians in Great Britain during the early 20th century.
+May Harrison (23 August 1890 – 8 June 1959) was an English violinist and the oldest of four sisters who were classical musicians in Great Britain during the early 20th century.
 Each had started out as a child prodigy.

 Information

-Her sisters, Beatrice (1892-1965), Monica (1897-1983) and Margaret (1899-1995) became, respectively, a cellist, mezzo-soprano, and violinist.
+May Harrison's sisters, Beatrice (1892–1965), Monica (1897–1983) and Margaret (1899–1995) became, respectively, a cellist, mezzo-soprano, and violinist.
 All four were reportedly also talented pianists.
-May Harrison became known for her interpretations of the violin works of Bach, Brahms, Elgar, Glazunov, Grieg, Handel, and Mendelssohn while her sister, Beatrice, was praised by King George V for her outdoor recordings at the Harrison’s home at Foyle Riding in Oxted, Surrey of cello works mingled with nightingale songs.
-The monarch reportedly thanked her for bringing “the Empire closer together through the song of the nightingale and your cello.”
+May Harrison became known for her interpretations of the violin works of Bach, Brahms, Elgar, Glazunov, Grieg, Handel, and Mendelssohn while her sister, Beatrice, was praised by King George V for her outdoor recordings at the Harrisons' home at Foyle Riding in Oxted, Surrey, of cello works mingled with nightingale songs.
+The monarch reportedly thanked her for bringing "the Empire closer together through the song of the nightingale and your cello".

-According to Katherine Fountain who wrote a biographical sketch of the Harrison sisters:
+According to Katherine Fountain, who wrote a biographical sketch of the Harrison sisters:

 However much we admire the soloists of today, things will never be the same as during the lifetime of the Harrison family.
 They dedicated their lives to the cause of music, paving the way for a generation of women musicians.
 They gained the respect of the leading composers and performers of their day and set a musical precedent in the history of English music.

 Formative years

 Born in India in 1890, May Harrison was a daughter of Colonel John Harrison, an amateur flautist who was the principal at St. Thomas College of Sappers and Miners.
-Her sister, Beatrice, was born in 1892 in Roorkee, Uttarakhand, India “in a picturesque valley of the Himalayas,” where her father worked, according to David Candlin.
-Their mother, a singer, had studied with Henschel and Garcia at London’s Royal College of Music.
+Her sister, Beatrice, was born in 1892 in Roorkee, Uttarakhand, "in a picturesque valley of the Himalayas", where her father worked, according to David Candlin.
+Their mother, a singer, had studied with Henschel and Garcia at London's Royal College of Music.

 That same year, the family returned to England, where May Harrison's father was given command of The Royal Engineers Band at Chatham.
-May Harrison also began her violin studies in 1892 when she was just two years old.
+May Harrison began her violin studies in 1892 when she was just two years old.
 Sisters Monica and Margaret were born, respectively, at Redcliffe Square, London in 1897 and Chatham in 1899.

-From 1901 to 1920, May Harrison and her sisters were reared at Cornwall Gardens (with the exception of a brief interruption in 1908).
+From 1901 to 1920, May Harrison and her sisters grew up at Cornwall Gardens (with the exception of a brief interruption in 1908).